VirtualPlantLab/VPLTutorials/RaytracedForest/RaytracedForest.md

-# Ray-traced forest of binary trees"
+# Ray-traced forest

-Alejandro Morales Sierra
+Alejandro Morales

 Centre for Crop Systems Analysis - Wageningen University

 In this example we extend the forest growth model to include PAR interception a radiation use efficiency to compute the daily growth rate.